msjimc/GeneMatrix/Guide/ReadMe.md

 <hr />

 Multiple features can be selected at once as long as they all are the same type (i.e. they are all ___CDS___ features.)
 To select an orthologue for inclusion in the exported data set, click on the feature's name in the left hand panel using the left mouse button.
 This should change the features's icon from a light grey to a green.
 Clicking on the node a second time will deselect it as indicated by the now light grey icon.
-If an orthologue has multiple names, initially select the node which has the preferred name and then include the other sequences as outlined in the next section.
+If an orthologue has multiple names, initially select the node which has the preferred name and then include the other sequences as child sequences as outlined in the next section.
 Once you have selected all the features, click on the relevant node in the right hand panel using the mouse's left hand button.
 This will move the features from the left hand tree to the right hand tree (Figure 6).

 <hr />